nwisbeta/github.io/pages/app_design/support-and-tutorials.md

 Users must be able to navigate forwards and backwards during a tutorial with swipe gesture.

-The Stakeholder should determine whether tutorials are automatic or manually activated.
+The stakeholder should determine whether tutorials are automatic or manually activated.

 For automatic tutorials:
 * Invoke a general app tutorial when a user first loads and uses the app